 “We wanted our building to be technologically state-of-the-art, getting rid of the flyers and the clutter, and thought digital signage would fit the aesthetics and purpose of the building,” says Rhonda Gonzales, Dean of Library Services.”
 Jeff Miller, Web Communications Manager, adds, “A lot of our communication was through email, and students were feeling overwhelmed by the amount of email they were getting.
 This is a common problem among universities.
 Digital signage allows us to reduce the amount of email and gives the different departments an alternative way to advertise to the students.”

-With the unlimited site license, CSU-Pueblo can have as many channel players and customized displays as they like.
+With the unlimited site license, CSU-Pueblo can have as many media players and customized displays as they like.
 “It allows Jeff to not have to duplicate the same information on the website, and then on this screen and then another and so on.”
-Miller also is about to launch the system in the student recreation center and the residence halls.
-“We’ll have screens all over, even small ones on some of the gym equipment.
-And the system is going into the dorm rooms, so there’ll be a special channel on the dorm TVs, like in a hotel.”
+Miller has also launched the system in the student recreation center and the residence halls.
+“We have screens all over, even small ones on some of the gym equipment.
+And the system is in the dorm rooms, so there’s a special channel on the dorm TVs, like in a hotel.”
 Most of their screens are 46-inch or larger, and those in the Library and Academic Resources Center include wayfinding displays next to the elevators.

 Another benefit for Miller is the emergency alert capability of the AxisTV system.
 “The Department of Homeland Security has asked around at universities for ideas on best practices in using emergency alerts, and that opens up funding possibilities for us.”
 And, of course, the ability to actually broadcast alerts, should the need arise.
 “If, say, a bear wandered onto campus, we would use the alert capability of the system to warn people where it was and to stay away.
 Or perhaps we’ll have a network outage, or our email system will go down, or something else will happen that requires us to get that information out to a wide audience quickly.”